 - Has your company not manual logged for three consecutive quarters?
 LSI will reach out to you and ask your company to withdraw as described in the LSI Administrative Management Policy.

-- These two policies describe violations for termination at different tier levels.
+The following three policies describe violations for termination at different tier levels:

 We are committed to keeping the logging industry safe and working.
 Here are some resources you can use in your everyday business activities.

 List of paperwork to have ready for a LSI Consultation